Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/basics/deleting.rst

 Dissolve operations are also accessed from the delete menu.
 Dissolve will remove the geometry and fill in the surrounding geometry.
-Instead of removing the geometry, which may leave holes that you have to fill in again,
+Instead of removing the geometry, which may leave holes that you have to fill in again.

 Dissolve